-Note that by the homogeneity of Add(A, 1) the above proof does not depend on the choice of a generic filter, and since collapsing A or making it Dedekind-infinite can be stated as a formula whose free variables are all canonical ground model names, there is no dependence on any specific condition either.
+Note that by the homogeneity of Add(A, 1) the above proof that (b) implies (a) does not depend on the choice of a generic filter, and since collapsing A or making it Dedekind-infinite can be stated as a formula whose free variables are all canonical ground model names, there is no dependence on any specific condition either.

 Lemma 6.10.
 Let A be a Dedekind-finite set.
 The following are equivalent.